ibm-cloud-docs/databases-for-etcd/connecting-cli-client.md

 ETCDCTL_API=3 etcdctl --endpoints=http://afe6f1d5-60d5-447e-a96a-66f555ecc277.8f7bfd8f3faa4218aec56e069eb46187.databases.appdomain.cloud:32207 --user=ibm_cloud_4417:32f81b04e1b756f34bda351d59c973 member list -w table
 ```

 * `ETCDCTL_API=3` - Sets the API version environment variable for the `etcdctl` command.
-The binary for `etcdctl` supports both version 2 and 3 of the API.
-By default, it uses version 2.
+The binary for `etcdctl` uses version 2 by default, which is not supported on your deployment.
 Setting this environment variable overrides the default.
 If you are only using `etcdctl` to talk to etcd v3 deployments, you might want to set this variable more permanently in your shell environment.
 * `etcdctl` - The command itself.
 * `--endpoints=...` - The parameter that specifies the endpoints where the `etcdctl` command connects.
 It's composed of HTTPS protocol URLs and includes a port number.
 * `--user=...` - The parameter for the username and password, separated by a colon, to be used as credentials to log in to the etcd deployment.
 * `member list` - An etcdctl command to list the database members of the etcd deployment.
 Without any other parameters, the result is produced as a list comma separated values.
 * `-w table` - A modifier for the output of `member list`, which reformats it as a table with headings.

+More example commands are in the [etcd documentation](https://github.com/etcd-io/etcd/blob/master/Documentation/dev-guide/interacting_v3.md).

 ## Starting `etcdctl` from the IBM Cloud CLI